arasgungore/CMPE250-projects/ExcelFed/README.md

 Note that in DES the only things that count are events and everything else is ignored.
 In the case of the customer, until 09:20 only 5 things happened.
 Additionally, the time progressed in a discrete fashion (i.e. jumped from one event to the next one).
-In this project, you are expected to simulate training procedure of ExcelFed, which is a tennis club founded by his excellency
+In this project, you are expected to simulate the training procedure of ExcelFed, which is a tennis club founded by his excellency

-## Details of the ExcelFed
+## Details

 Do you know his excellency?
 This is not even a question, everyone knows him.
 Yes, I am talking about Roger Federer who is the best tennis player ever!
 He has decided to retire since he is not young enough to continue his career.
 However, he wants to transfer his great experience to the new generation.
-That’s why, he has founded ExcelFed.
+That’s why he has founded ExcelFed.
-Roger is very experienced so he knows almost everything that plays a huge role in the devel- opment of the tennis player.
+Roger is very experienced so he knows almost everything that plays a huge role in the development of the tennis player.
 He has already hired great nutritionists and chefs.
-Additionally, he has a consulting team consists of Rafael Nadal and Novak Djokovic.
-Furthermore, he has rent nice tennis courts.
-His aim is to train children in very good conditions so that there are better tennis players.
+Additionally, he has a consulting team consisting of Rafael Nadal and Novak Djokovic.
+Furthermore, he has rented nice tennis courts.
+He aims to train children in very good conditions so that there are better tennis players.
 There is one “little” problem though.
 He needs great training coaches, masseurs, and physiotherapists but he does not know how many he needs.
 He may hire many staffs but this would be a waste of money and there are not many outstanding staffs.
-Therefore, he decided to simulate the training procedure of ExcelFed with fictional players and staffs to find how many of them would be enough.
+Therefore, he decided to simulate the training procedure of ExcelFed with fictional players and staff to find how many of them would be enough.
 However, his relationship with simulation tools and coding is terrible so he needs your help!
 Let Roger provide more detail.

-- There might be multiple training coaches, masseurs and physiotherapists depending on the simulation configuration.
+- There might be multiple training coaches, masseurs, and physiotherapists depending on the simulation configuration.
 In this case, every physiotherapist has his/her own service time and training, and massage duration depending on the player’s need.
 - There are exactly three queues in the system: one for training, one for massage and one for physiotherapy.
-So, each coach sharesa common queueand similar for the others.
+So, each coach shares a common queue and is similar to the others.
-- The training queue works in first-come-first-served fashion.
+- The training queue works in a first-come-first-served fashion.
 Thus, the first player to enter the queue is served before the others.
 If two players arrive at the same time, the one with the lower ID is served first.
-When the training of the player isfinished, he/she enters the physiotherapy queue,immediately.
+When the training of the player is finished, he/she enters the physiotherapy queue, immediately.
-- Since more training time requires more urgent rehabilitation, physiotherapy queue works in a prioritized manner.
-Therefore, in this queue,the more the training time, the higher the priority.
-If there are more than one player that have the same training time, then the one that arrived earlier is served before.
+- Since more training time requires more urgent rehabilitation, the physiotherapy queue works in a prioritized manner.
+Therefore, in this queue, the more the training time, the higher the priority.
+If there is more than one player that has the same training time, then the one that arrived earlier is served before.
 If they arrived at the same time as well, then the one with the lower ID is served first.
 Note that, one player may come to the training more than one time, for the prioritization, you should consider only the current training time not the cumulative.
 - Because massage is an advanced service, players should deserve them by their skills.
-    Hence, in the massage queue,the higher the skill level, the earlier the service.
-If there are more than one player that are in the same skill level, then the one that arrived earlier is served before.
-If they arrived at the same time as well, then the one with the lower ID is served first
+    Hence, in the massage queue, the higher the skill level, the earlier the service.
+If there is more than one player that is in the same skill level, then the one that arrived earlier is served before.
+If they arrived at the same time as well, then the one with the lower ID is served first.
 - For all of the services, players visit the first available staff for the service (the available staff with the smallest ID) when they leave the queue.
-- Each player is allowed to take at most 3 massage service.
+- Each player is allowed to take at most 3 massage services.
 Hence, whenever a player attempts to enter the massage queue 4th time, this is called an “invalid attempt”.
-- Since it is hard for the players to estimate how much time they spend in the queues, there could be some cases such that players may try to come to the training or massage when they are already in the training, physiotherapy or massage process.
+- Since it is hard for the players to estimate how much time they spend in the queues, there could be some cases such that players may try to come to the training or massage when they are already in the training, physiotherapy, or massage process.
 These attempts should be “canceled” so they are called “canceled attempts”.
 - One can enter the physiotherapy queue only after the training, no direct entrance is possible.